 The EU GDPR Compliance Checklist for B2B Marketing

-Here is a GDPR Compliance Checklist you need to do follow in 2018
+Here is a GDPR checklist you need to do follow in 2018

 Not only do you need to conform to GDPR, you also need to demonstrate that.